Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh uses sandpaper condoms
+Jayesh lives in a yellow submarine.
+A yellow submarine.
+Yellow submarine.

-Updated on: [23/1/2025]
+Updated on: [24/1/2025]
 <!-- #jokeEnd -->